Ultra-high quality two-dimensional electron systems

 Furthermore, when we grow DWSs with the cold plates operating, we see an even larger increase in the mobility (red solid circles in Fig. 2(a)).
-These record-quality samples display mobility values as high as $\mu\simeq44\times10^6$ cm$^2$/Vs at the density of only $n\simeq2.0\times10^{11}$/cm$^2$.
-Considering that, previously, the highest mobility of a GaAs 2DES was $\mu\simeq35\times10^6$ cm$^2$/Vs at $n\simeq3.0\times10^{11}$/cm$^2$, these results imply a tremendous improvement in sample quality.
-This is evident over a wide range of 2D electron densities in Fig. 2(a).
-When $n<1.5\times10^{11}$/cm$^2$, our record-quality samples have mobility values that are roughly twice that of the best previous samples.
-For example, the mobility of our $n\simeq1.0\times10^{11}$/cm$^2$ sample is $\mu\simeq36\times10^6$ cm$^2$/Vs whereas the previously reported highest mobility values for GaAs 2DESs with a similar density are less than $\mu\simeq18\times10^6$ cm$^2$/Vs \cite{Ga1,Pan2}.
+These samples display mobility values as high as $\mu\simeq44\times10^6$ cm$^2$/Vs at the density of only $n\simeq2.0\times10^{11}$/cm$^2$.
+This implies a remarkable enhancement in sample quality considering that previous ultra-high-quality GaAs 2DESs had mobilities of $\mu\simeq35\times10^6$ cm$^2$/Vs at $n\simeq3.0\times10^{11}$/cm$^2$ \cite{PhysicaE,Umansky,mobilityrocks,Ga1}.
+Sample improvement is evident over a wide range of 2D electron densities as shown in Fig. 2(a).
+When $n<1.5\times10^{11}$/cm$^2$, our samples have mobility values that are roughly twice that of previous ultra-high-quality samples.
+For example, the mobility of our $n\simeq1.0\times10^{11}$/cm$^2$ sample is $\mu\simeq36\times10^6$ cm$^2$/Vs whereas previous ultra-high-mobility values for GaAs 2DESs with a similar density are less than $\mu\simeq18\times10^6$ cm$^2$/Vs \cite{Ga1,Pan2}.

 The power-law dependence observed for the mobility vs. 2D electron density profiles plotted in Fig. 2(a) is also noteworthy.
 Within the same category of samples, we observe a $\mu\propto n^{0.7}$ relation for all cases.
 A similar power-law dependence was reported in high-quality, low-density GaAs 2DESs with very large spacer-layer thicknesses, and it is usually interpreted as an indication that the mobility is limited by the residual impurities in the structure \cite{powerlaw,powerlaw2,powerlaw3}; there is also theoretical justification for such an interpretation \cite{Gold1}.
 This understanding is certainly consistent with our results, as the primary improvement we have made to our samples compared to the previous data is the reduction of residual impurities in the structure.
 Based on models for the two types of structures used for our samples \cite{DW1,Gold1}, we estimate that the residual impurity concentration in our GaAs QWs is $\simeq1\times10^{13}$ /cm$^3$.
 Considering that there are $\sim1\times10^{23}$ atoms/cm$^3$ in single-crystal GaAs, this means there is roughly one impurity for every 10 billion atoms in these samples.